PeeperLab/CopywriteR/README.md

 ## Bioconductor

-We are happy to announce that the CopywriteR package has been accepted in Bioconductor.
-CopywriteR will be released with the next version of Bioconductor, which is scheduled for 17 April 2015.
-The CopywriteR development version (depending on R 3.2 and Bioconductor 3.1) can already be used as follows:
+We are happy to announce that the CopywriteR package has been accepted in Bioconductor and has been released as of 17 April 2015.
+All the Bioconductor packages in the newest release have a dependency for the newest version of R (version 3.2) and for Bioconductor version 3.1.
+If you have these installed, CopywriteR can be installed as follows:

     > source("http://bioconductor.org/biocLite.R")
     > biocLite("CopywriteR")

-Upon release, CopywriteR will also be backward compatible with R 3.1 and Bioconductor 3.0.
+We have developed CopywriteR with R 3.1 and Bioconductor 3.0, and therefore know that it works fine with these version too.
+In case you are running these, you can still install CopywriteR as is explained below.

 ## Installation (not via Bioconductor)

-Until the official release of the CopywriteR package on Bioconductor, CopywriteR can still be installed under Bioconductor 3.0.
-The dependencies are installed as
+CopywriteR can be installed without Bioconductor, which is useful when you have R 3.1 and Bioconductor 3.0 installed.
+Installation should be performed as
 follows:

     > source("http://bioconductor.org/biocLite.R")